 Here are some examples of common, simple, layouts below but know that all have both booths and portable tables so you can get the best of both worlds!

-Now that you have purchased all your restaurant seating and have your restaurant floorplan set up, sit in every seat, and consider customer complaints and different views each patron would have!
+Now that you have purchased all your restaurant seating and have your restaurant floorplan set up, sit in every seat, and consider customer complaints and the different views each patron would have!
 This will ensure you are ready for your restaurant’s opening night!